cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 | ``out_commodity       | ``u_ore``                 |
 +-----------------------+---------------------------+

-Once complete, append this facility under the commodity section and before the recipe section of your input file [#f1]_.
+Once complete, append this facility under the archetypes section and before the recipe section of your input file [#f1]_.

 Example: Enrichment Prototype
 +++++++++++++++++++++++++++++